 After attending an Information Session, students will be placed on the wait list.
 No information is available until approximately 8 weeks following the Information Session, as it takes that long to accurately place students onto the wait list.
 After that students may inquire about their place on the wait list by sending an email to HSIwaitlistinquiry@brookdalecc.edu.
 Brookdale staff will respond to emails within 3 weeks, providing a “projected” date of enrollment.
 This is an estimate and not a guarantee or promise of admission.
 New classes start each fall and spring semester.

 Students must complete a course as a Certified Nurse Aid (CNA), Certified Home Health Aid (CHHA), Patient Care Assistant (PCA), or Patient Care Technician (PCT) with a passing grade prior to starting the first NURS class.
+Training must include in-person clinical skills validation, appropriate to the course, to meet the requirement.
+CNA requires clinical experience in a residential care facility or hospital, CHHA requires either in-person skills validation or clinical in a residential care facility and PCT/PCA requires clinical experience in a residential care facility or hospital.
 Licensure is not required to meet the admission criteria.
 Any other certification requires approval by the Director of Nursing.

 Acceptance into the Nursing Program is conditional based on successful completion of the pre-requisite courses ENGL 121, PSYC 106, BIOL 111 (grade of C or above) and HESC 107 (grade of C or above).
 Students who have not completed these courses by the designated date will not be able to take NURS classes.
 Students must meet all other requirements of conditional acceptance.